May 24, 2013

 Since I was the only men's basketball player that had an act, all I wanted to do was positively represent my team and my sport.
 There are rivalries between teams; everyone wanted to win for their team that night.

 I thought that competition would be intense once I saw other people practice during rehearsals.
 That night is a great reflection on my first year here (at UC Davis).

-How so?
 In the eyes of most people, I do not think I was seen at the favorite to win.
 Winning Aggie Idol was an experience similar to my first season as a Division I basketball player; I think a lot of opponents and fans did not know what to expect from me, and I ended up with a positive result.

 I'm undersized for my position, I know people see a goofy white guy run up and down the floor until I grab a key rebound or tip-jam someone's missed shot.
 I enjoy proving myself everywhere I go, regardless of the situation, and surprising people.

 Whether it's a basketball game, or a talent show, I just try to perform to the best of my abilities.